Federal Emergency Relief

 Coronavirus Stimulus Packages

-In May, the Democratic-led House passed a $3 trillion stimulus package that would provide billions of dollars of additional funding for colleges and universities, specify that undocumented students are eligible for emergency grants, and expand relief for
+In May, the Democratic-led House passed a $3 trillion stimulus package that would provide $37 billion of additional funding for colleges and universities, specify that undocumented students are eligible for emergency grants, and expand relief for student

 As lawmakers continue discussions on the next broad-based funding measure, AACRAO remains engaged in efforts to encourage Congress and federal agencies to continue to provide emergency relief to students and institutions during and after the coronavirus